ibm-cloud-docs/openshift/openshift_versions_415.md

 - Does not affect existing clusters.
 Existing clusters in your VPC will continue to function as they do today.

-- Applies only to newly provisioned {{site.data.keyword.openshiftlong_notm}} clusters version 4.15.
+- Applies only to newly provisioned {{site.data.keyword.openshiftlong_notm}} clusters at version 4.15.
 The security group configurations for existing {{site.data.keyword.openshiftlong_notm}} clusters that are upgraded to version 4.15, including any customizations you've made, are not changed.

+- The default behavior for clusters created at version 4.15 and later is to enable Secure by Default outbound traffic protection.
+However, new parameters in the UI, CLI, API, and Terraform allow you to disable this feature.
+You can also enable and disable outbound traffic protection after you create a cluster.

 - If your VPC uses a custom DNS resolver, provisioning a new version 4.15 cluster automatically adds rules allowing traffic through the resolver IP addresses on your IKS-managed security group (`kube-<clusterID>`).